Cote, Oxfordshire: Economic and social history

+Administrative history

+Cote was historically a hamlet in the ancient parish of Bampton.

+From the 17th century onwards Cote and the neighbouring hamlet of Aston jointly administered parish functions under the poor laws.
+As such, "Aston and Cote" became a civil parish in 1866 when the legal definition of 'parish' was changed to be the areas used for administering the poor laws.
+In 1932 the parish of Aston and Cote was merged with the parish of Chimney (another former hamlet of Bampton) to become a new civil parish called Aston Bampton, which was in turn merged with Shifford (also a former hamlet of Bampton) in 1954 to become Aston Bampton and Shifford.
+The parish was renamed Aston, Cote, Shifford and Chimney in 1988.

 Chapels

 Cote has never had a Church of England parish church.
 Cote was part of the ecclesiastical parish of Bampton, and Cote residents would have worshipped at the chapel of ease at Shifford until it became derelict some time between 1772 and 1784.
 Cote appointed a warden for Shifford chapel probably in the 15th century and continued to do so for the rebuilt chapel late in the 19th century.
 A Baptist congregation was established in Cote in about 1656, initially sharing a minister with the Baptist congregation at Longworth on the opposite side of the Thames.
 Cote's first Baptist chapel was completed and registered for worship in 1704.
 It was replaced by the present building in 1756, and chapel membership grew from 85 in 1772 to more than 100.
 In 1850-51 attendance at Sunday morning worship averaged 200.

-Benjamin Arthur, who was pastor from 1856-82, had the chapel interior extensively reordered in 1859.
+Benjamin Arthur, who was pastor from 1856 to 1882, had the chapel interior extensively reordered in 1859.
 The present single gable on the east front of the chapel was added at the same time, replacing a previous double gable and hiding a central roof valley.
 During Rev. Arthur's ministry, membership rose to about 195 and congregations regularly numbered around 400.
 For a number of lengthy periods in the 20th century the Baptist congregation lacked a minister and the deacons managed the chapel.
 Membership declined to 92 in 1906 and 52 in 1935.
 It had recovered to 104 by 1971 but fell again to about 85 in 1990.
 The chapel was still in use for worship in 1992 but is now disused.
 It is a Grade II* listed building and is now managed and maintained by the Historic Chapels Trust.